moduhub/fieldfare-core/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Fieldfare can be used in two ways: it can run standalone using the CLI tools or you can integrate it to a larger project. when you run it alone, most of the cases you are implementing a single service, when you are integrating it, usually you are building an UI to view and change and environment.
+Fieldfare can be used in two ways: it can run standalone using the CLI tools or you can integrate it to a larger project.
+Standalone services are useful to manage data and workload in the backend.
+When you are integrating it, usually you are building a graphical UI (an 'app' or web interface) to view and change the environment.

 ### Prerequisites